 Associate Director of Music Education

-Scott has been a head teacher for the Thunderbirds at Lemberg since October 1993.
+Scott has been a head teacher for the Thunderbirds at Lemberg since October, 1993.
 He loves all aspects of teaching preschoolers, including science experiments, gardening, outdoor games, book making, storytelling, and all creative art and writing activities.
 He is especially interested in music and movement activities.
-Scott leads Aloha Friday, Lemberg’s weekly, center-wide sing/dance along.
-He also enjoys working with our Center's families as well as mentoring Brandeis students.
+Scott leads Aloha Friday - Lemberg’s weekly, center-wide sing and dance along.

 Outside of Lemberg, Scott is a writer and performer of songs for children and families.
-For more than 25 years, he has been entertaining audiences with his upbeat funky folk, rock tunes and stories at libraries, childcare centers, elementary schools, hospitals and town events.
-Scott is also a music specialist.
-He leads small music and movement groups for infants, toddlers and preschoolers, and offers workshops for teachers and parents to help them incorporate music into their classrooms and homes.
+For more than 25 years, he has been entertaining audiences with his upbeat and funky folk songs, rock tunes, and stories at libraries, childcare centers, elementary schools, hospitals and town events.
+Additionally, he leads small music and movement groups for infants, toddlers and preschoolers, and offers workshops for teachers and parents to help them incorporate music into their classrooms and homes.